Ejipuh/Plantey-Garden/Demonstration of Obsidian to GitHub.md

 Hello!
 Me again.
 I hid this bit earlier.
-Now, I'm going to...
+Now, I'm going to show you that this actually updates in real-time when you hit the keyboard shortcut.